- Garden / Landscaping / Patio — 255

 Your heating and cooling bills will be much lower as a direct benefit from the increased HVAC quality which is made possible by spray foam insulation.
 You will also be able to "right-size" your HVAC systems by reducing the workload of your heating and refrigeration system.
 That is, once you remove air leaks, you may find that your current HVAC equipment is more efficient than your home needs.
 If this proves to be true, you should explore options for upgrading to equipment that suits your home better and which will cost less to run.

-The moisture that passes through your home 's walls is mostly from the rain.
-You can reduce the amount of moisture coming into your house by sealing the walls with spray foam insulation and stop mold and fungus damage that can be caused by moisture.
+The moisture that passes through your home's walls is mostly from the rain.
+You can reduce the amount of moisture coming into your house by sealing the walls with spray foam insulation and stopping mold and fungus damage that can be caused by moisture.

 Provides an Airtight Barrier